SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    because the stdlib doesn't include the locking primitives you'd need.
    Implementing it in terms of NSLock or some Darwin API isn't a good fit for TSPL.
+   Implementing it in terms of isKnownUniquelyReferenced(_:) and copy-on-write is also probably too involved for TSPL.

 For a detailed list of of the semantic requirements, see the `Sendable <//apple_ref/swift/fake/Sendable>`_ protocol reference.